Xerbo/satnogs-client-docker/README.md

 # satnogs-client-docker
 Run satnogs-client inside one or more docker containers.

 Tested with rtl-sdr, MiriSDR and hackrf.
+You will need to copy the udev files to the host (or install the driver) for permissions to be correct.

 ## Running